robertcedwards/juice-docs/docs/dev/api/v3/contracts/or-controllers/jbcontroller/write/migrate.md

 #### Body

-1. Make sure this controller is the project's current controller.
+1. Keep a reference to the directory.

     ```
-    // This controller must be the project's current controller.
-    if (directory.controllerOf(_projectId) != address(this)) revert NOT_CURRENT_CONTROLLER();
+    // Keep a reference to the directory.
+    IJBDirectory _directory = directory;
     ```

     _Internal references:_

     * [`directory`](/dev/api/v2/contracts/or-controllers/jbcontroller/properties/directory.md)

+2. Make sure this controller is the project's current controller.

+    ```
+    // This controller must be the project's current controller.
+    if (_directory.controllerOf(_projectId) != address(this)) revert NOT_CURRENT_CONTROLLER();
+    ```

     _External references:_

     * [`controllerOf`](/dev/api/v2/contracts/jbdirectory/properties/controllerof.md)
-2. Get a reference to the current funding cycle for the project.
+3. Get a reference to the current funding cycle for the project.

     ```
     // Get a reference to the project's current funding cycle.